 “I’m 47 with a background in powerlifting.
 I’ve also enjoyed running and other fitness activities throughout my life.
 I wanted to incorporate swimming into my fitness routine to remain active as I grow older because it is easier on the joints.
 It also seemed like it would be a nice stress outlet.
 So I hit the pool but I had never had formal training and my first sessions were extremely frustrating.
 I tried reading books and watching youtube videos to learn proper technique but it seemed like the more I tried on my own the worse I got.
 So I turned to ET.
 Within four lessons coach Joe systematically corrected all of the major flaws in my form.
 Now swimming has become my primary form of cardio and is extremely enjoyable.
 Lessons with ET was one of the best investments I’ve ever made.” – Jim B.

-Joe is an accomplished age group triathlete and runner, often with podium finishes and competing at the USA Triathlon National Championships.
+Joe is an accomplished age-group triathlete and runner, often with podium finishes and competing at the USA Triathlon National Championships.
 He has competed at all levels of the game, from 5K to marathon run racing and Sprint to Ironman distance triathlons & duathlons.
-He is a seven time Ironman finisher with a recent 1st place win at Ironman Indiana 2021 that qualifies him to compete at the 2022 Ironman World Championship race in Kona.
+He is an eight-time Ironman finisher with a recent 1st place win at Ironman Indiana 2021 that qualifies him to compete at the 2022 Ironman World Championship race in Kona.
 Joe personally uses multisport training and racing to improve his lifestyle.
 Like many of us, he balances the challenges of daily life: raising a family, running a business, and trying to maintain a healthy body.
 Joe understands both the challenge and the beauty of living a well-balanced life.
 Joe will enjoy working with you, whatever your level of training, to understand your background and personal goals, and then design a training program perfect for you and your life!